He Had It Coming (TV series): Production

-The series is created and written by Gretel Vella and Craig Anderson, with writers Emme Hoy, Belinda King, Nick Coyle and Hannah Samuel.
+The series is created and written by Gretel Vella and Craig Anderson, with writers Emme Hoy, Belinda King, Nick Coyle, and Hannah Samuel.
 It is directed by Rachel House and Anne Renton.
-Jungle Entertainment is the producer, and Vella, Chloe Rickard, Shay Spencer, Bridget Callow-Wright, Robert Taylor and Ellie Gibbons are executive producers.
-The executive producer for Stan are Caliah Scobie and Alicia Brown.
-The series also had production investment from Screen Australia and post, digital, and visual effects were supported by Screen NSW. the production was completed by February 2025.
+Jungle Entertainment is the producer, and Vella, Chloe Rickard, Shay Spencer, Bridget Callow-Wright, Robert Taylor, and Ellie Gibbons are executive producers.
+The executive producers for Stan are Caliah Scobie and Alicia Brown.
+The series also had production investment from Screen Australia and post, digital, and visual effects were supported by Screen NSW.
+The production was completed by February 2025.

-The cast is led by Lydia West and Liu Bordizzo and also includes Liv Hewson, Duncan Fellows, Roxie Mohebbi, Tom Dawson, Alex Champion de Crespigny, and Miah Madden.
+The cast is led by Lydia West, Natasha Liu Bordizzo, and Liv Hewson, and also includes Duncan Fellows, Roxie Mohebbi, Tom Dawson, Alex Champion de Crespigny, and Miah Madden.